tylern06/webpack-react/packages.md

 If you pass no options to env it essentially works like es2015, es2016, es2017 all together.

 ## babel-preset-react-es2015
-Bebel to understand JSX, which allows us to define our HTML directly in our Javascript file
+Babel to understand JSX, which allows us to define our HTML directly in our Javascript file